Family Stories

 cc-by-sa/2.0 - © David Dixon - geograph.org.uk/p/4609546

-Anthony Frederick John Brady, son of Anthony Brady and Ethel Berry, married Maggie Dorothy Howes, daughter of William Harman Howes and Elizabeth Eliza Blazey, on 4 Oct 1936, at Holy Trinity, Norwich (the same church where her sister Alice May had married in 1922).
-The witnesses were both named William Harman Howes, the bride's father and brother
+Anthony Frederick John Brady (b.
+8 May 1908, in Andover, Hampshire), son of Anthony Brady and Ethel Berry, married Maggie Dorothy Howes (b.
+4 Apr 1910), daughter of William Harman Howes and Elizabeth Eliza Blazey, on 4 Oct 1936, at Holy Trinity, Norwich (where her sister Alice married in 1922).
+Witnesses were both William Harman Howes: the bride's father and brother

-In 1939, Anthony F J Brady, Local Government Officer, Audit Secretary, his wife Maggie D and son Lawrence Cormac Brady (1938-1997), were living at "Spinney Edge", Cantley Road, Cringleford, Norfolk.
+In 1939, Anthony F J Brady, Local Government Officer, Audit Secretary, his wife Maggie D and son Lawrence Cormac Brady (b.
+2 Oct 1938 d.
+1997), were living at "Spinney Edge", Cantley Road, Cringleford, Norfolk.

 Francis Anthony Martyn and Anne White